-- An attachment to an email dated September 20, 2010, expresses concerns about the constitutionality of making S-Comm mandatory: "Even though ICE may not truly consider SC a 'program' in the same manner as, e.g. CAP, a court may find the SC's infrastructure, purpose, and activities mark it a program, and thus, could find that ICE cannot compel LEAs to participate." - September 30, 2010: ICE states in response to inquiry that while there is legislation requiring information-sharing between DHS and the FBI, there is "no legislation that makes SC mandatory" 9 - On October 6, 2010, DHS Secretary Janet Napolitano stated that she does not see S-Comm as an "opt-in, opt-out" program and localities that want to opt-out have not been able to do so.
+- September 2010: With approval from the FBI, ICE adopts new position on opt-out, to make SC mandatory by 2013.
+While this new position was not yet public, it appears that doubts about it lingered. - An attachment to an email dated September 20, 2010, expresses concerns about the constitutionality of making S-Comm mandatory: "Even though ICE may not truly consider SC a 'program' in the same manner as, e.g. CAP, a court may find the SC's infrastructure, purpose, and activities mark it a program, and thus, could find that ICE cannot compel LEAs to participate." - September 30, 2010: ICE states in response to inquiry that while there is legislation requiring information-sharing between DHS and the FBI, there is "no legislation that makes SC mandatory" - On October 6, 2010, DHS Secretary Janet Napolitano stated that she does not see S-Comm as an "opt-in, opt-out" program and localities that want to opt-out have not been able to do so.
 Nevertheless, to this day, ICE has not disclosed the legal analysis underlying their new position that the S-Comm program (not just the part of the program that involves interoperability information-sharing) is, or will be, "mandatory" for localities.
-Advocacy groups are still attempting to obtain this memo through litigation so that states and localities can understand the federal government's basis for forcing or coercing participation in S-Comm.10
+Advocacy groups are still attempting to obtain this memo through litigation so that states and localities can understand the federal government's basis for forcing or coercing participation in S-Comm.